CWG 2022 Hockey: Janneke Schopman keeps belief as India look to move on from disappointing World Cup

 There was a huddle after India’s FIH Hockey Women’s World Cup match against Canada at the Estadi Olímpic de Terrassa, in Spain.
 Around 24 hours earlier, Savita Punia and Co were in tears after losing the crossover match against Spain by the narrowest of margins (1-0), courtesy a 57th minute goal.
-It was another night of missed chances, and the disappointment was writ large on India’s players.
+It was another night of missed chances, and the heartbreak was evident in the Indian camp.

 But they had to pick themselves up to take on the North American side barely a day after their dream of a podium-finish ended.
 And it turned out to be another tough night, with the side minutes away from defeat in regular time, moments away from a loss in the shootout.